ScooloV/bbpedia/docs/matched_play/guide.md

 of the Rest.
 This takes the same format as a normal event, and should run for the same number of games as the knockout stage so that everyone at the event has the same number of games to play.
-It is also a good way to give those coaches that didn\'t qualify a chance to compete for their own prizes and keep them engaged in the event.
+It is also a good way to give those coaches that didn't qualify a chance to compete for their own prizes and keep them engaged in the event.

 **DID YOU KNOW?**

 *The Sewer Pipe Scoundrels made the finals of the second Forge Bowl in 2499 after their semi-final opponents, the Karak Wanderers, refused to play the match.
-The Dwarfs claimed that it wouldn\'t be fair on the Skaven if they played, though every other team reasoned that the Dwarfs simply didn\'t want to be embarrassed on their own pitch when the rats ran rings around them!*
+The Dwarfs claimed that it wouldn't be fair on the Skaven if they played, though every other team reasoned that the Dwarfs simply didn't want to be embarrassed on their own pitch when the rats ran rings around them!*

 ![](../media/matched_play/image32.jpeg)